Expungements, Sealed Records, and Suspended Sentences

-A: Indictable offences are much more serious and have much harsher penalties.
+A: Indictable offences are much more serious and have harsher penalties.
 Having just one indictable offense will automatically render a person inadmissible.
 Examples of these types of an indictable offence are aggravated assault, or dangerous driving that results in death or serious injury.
+DUIs may be tried as indictable offences.
 In regards to considering if you have serious or non-serious criminality, border agents will always see indictable offences as serious criminality, especially for the purposes of a Criminal Rehabilitation application.

 Q: What is a hybrid offence?

 A: A hybrid offence is one that can be prosecuted either summarily, or as an indictable offence.
 The decision usually rests with the prosecution.
 Most offences in Canada are hybrid offences.
 It is important to note that when Canadian immigration understands your particular offence as “hybrid”, they will automatically consider it an indictable offence, making you inadmissible.
 One summary offence will not render you inadmissible, yet one hybrid one will.
 Any driving offence, such as a driving under the influence (DUI) or driving while intoxicated (DWI) offence, is considered a hybrid offence in Canada, therefore a DUI or DWI requires a Temporary Resident Permit or Criminal Rehabilitation to overcome inadmissibility.